KIP 81: Implementing the on-chain governance voting method Source

 function setStakingTracker(address _tracker) external beforeInit;

-/// @dev Update the StakingTracker address this contract points to
+/// @dev Update the StakingTracker address this contract reports to

 /// Emits an UpdateStakingTracker event.